 The sea plays an important role in daily life in Alghero.
-Brightly colored coral, found plentifully in the sea here, is available in many shops.
+Fishing boats bob in the harbor, and the scent of salt air mingles with fresh espresso from cafés that spill onto cobbled streets.
 The magnificent coastal views stretch to the promontory at Capo Caccia.
-Another wonderful feature of Alghero is that most roads in the historical center are pedestrian only, and the residents enjoy strolling-often for ice cream-well into the evening.
+Another wonderful feature of Alghero is that most roads in the historical center are pedestrian only, and the residents enjoy strolling -often for ice cream-well into the evening.
 Streets are lined with interesting shops and there is a market along the seaside as you walk into the historical center of town.

 Our welcome dinner features delicious, locally caught fish and the well-regarded local vermentino wine.
-Not only will you savor the meal, but you will get a first hand opportunity to prepare some of the dishes you will be enjoying.
 After dinner, we stroll back to our hotel along the promenade.
 Many shops are open until eleven in the evening and it's very common to see residents out walking past midnight.